 You can call in to the craft brewery to buy beers by bottle, case or keg on Monday to Friday from 0800 until 1500.

-And if you want to drop in, taste them on draft and enjoy some tapas, the little bar there is open on Friday from 1200 until 1600, again from 1800 until 2200 and on Saturday from 1200 to 1400.
+And if you want to drop in, taste them on draft and enjoy some tapas, the little bar there is open Thursday and Friday from 1200 until 1600.

 They are located in Calle Foque, 5 Arrecife and you can call them on 928 84 93 16.
 Miguel speaks excellent English.